Baymurat785/chat-mood/README.md

 - API Key Setup:
     The first hurdle was configuring the API key.
-I tried commands like $echo in the VSCode terminal, and even followed Bek Agha’s guide—but it didn’t work for me.
+I tried commands like $echo in the VSCode terminal, and even followed Bek aga’s guide—but it didn’t work for me.
 Eventually, I found a smoother solution using the RooCode VS extension, where I just pasted the key directly.